- Who We Are

 Grow your skills and boost your confidence to:

-The ICDD Facilitation Workshop is designed for:
+The ICDD Facilitation Workshop is designed for people that work with :

 Our communities face important and controversial issues such as shrinking water tables, risk and disaster preparedness, immigration, energy, public education, the environment, and issues of economic development.
 To move forward in a positive and productive way it is essential to include everyone’s voice and understanding of the issues.
 Unfortunately, many citizens have disappeared from public life and are leery of discussing issues in public.
 People are busy enough with family and work commitments and do not want to be part of a public process that is characterized by intolerance, inaction, rudeness, and anger.
 This is why the Institute for Civic Discourse and Democracy’s (ICDD) Public Issues Facilitation Workshop is so important.
 From noon Monday to noon Wednesday this workshop will equip participants with skills necessary to organize, facilitate, and assess community events that address critical local issues in positive, satisfying ways.